 When editing your resume, make sure there are no punctuation, grammatical, spelling, or other errors that will make your resume look unprofessional.
 Then, have a friend or family member read it again to catch any mistakes you might have missed — you can't afford a typo or missing word as a candidate with no prior work experience.
 Also, be sure to vary your language and utilize action verbs throughout your resume to keep your reader engaged.

 4. Take stock of your achievements and activities

 Make a list of absolutely everything you've done that might be useful on a resume.
 From this list, you'll then need to narrow down what to actually include on your resume.
 Different things might be relevant to different jobs you apply for, so keep a full list and pick the most relevant things from it to include on your resume when you send it out.

 5. Focus on your education and skills

-In lieu of work experience, it's best to expand and focus on your education and skills you’ve developed on your resume.
+In lieu of a work experience section, it's best to expand and focus on an education section on your resume to highlight the skills you've developed.
 What can you do well that this job requires?
 What will be useful to the hiring company?
 What have you done in school and what have you studied that has prepared you for assuming this job?
-This is generally a little easier if you're a college graduate with specialized education, but even a high school graduate can talk about their electives, why they wanted to take them, and what they learned from the class.
+This is generally a little easier if you're a college graduate with specialized education, but even a high school graduate can talk about their electives and relevant coursework, why they wanted to take them, and what they learned from the class.